WellDone/strato-old/README.md

 # WellDone Mobile Monitoring Framework

-Demo site available at http://welldone.herokuapp.com
+Demo site available at http://welldone.herokuapp.com.
+It may be slightly out of date.

 ## Configuration